openeuler-mirror/website-v2/web-ui/docs/en/other/privacy/README.md

 ## 2. How We Use Cookies and Similar Technologies

 (a) To ensure our website works properly, we may at times place cookies on your computer or mobile device.
-A cookie is a small data file placed on your computer or mobile device used to access a website.
+A cookie is a small data file placed on your computer or mobile device that facilitates your access to a website.
 The content of a cookie can be retrieved or read only by the server that creates the cookie.
 We use cookies and similar technologies for understanding how you interact with our websites, helping you efficiently browse pages, storing and honoring your preferences, improving your browsing experience, and fulfilling other legitimate purposes.

 (b) We categorize cookies on our websites into two categories: